• Skip to primary navigation

 The history of the Jonagold apple dates back to the 1950s when it was developed in Geneva, New York, at the New York State Agricultural Experiment Station.

 It is a cross between two other popular apples, Jonathan and Golden Delicious.
-When naming this hybrid variety, the word “Jonagold” was chosen as a way to honor both of its parents.
+When naming this hybrid variety, the word βJonagoldβ was chosen to honor both of its parents.

 22. Jonathan Apples

-Jonathan apples are a delicious and versatile variety of apple that has been popular in the United States since the early 19th century.
+Jonathan apples are delicious and versatile and have been popular in the United States since the early 19th century.
 Named after Jonathan Chapman, also known as Johnny Appleseed, these apples are grown in many different states and have a sweet yet tart flavor that makes them perfect for snacking or baking.

 When looking for Jonathan apples, look for ones that are brightly colored and free of blemishes.
 The skin should be smooth and firm--avoid any that are soft or have brown spots.